ErgodicEntropy/Fluctuation-Dissipation-Algorithm/README.md

 5. FS = global/emergent Fluctuation level via Algorithmic Shaking of molecules (solutions)
 6. VE = Void Energy that is lost forever due to the 2nd law of thermodynamics (not necessary for the functioning of the algorithm as it acts as a validity test with actual physical theories)
 7. PS = molecular fluctuation that each molecule receives equally (Equipartition theorem, Virial theorem)
+8. Etot = E_P_S*S_R #Total energy of the system quantifying the strength of the resposne (linear response function)  #### there are two ways in quantifying the response: EPS-SR threshold relationship (but you lose proportionality) or Etot = SR x EPS (this relationship assumes the linearity of the system thus the proprotionality between Etot and EPS as well as absence of hysteresis effects...etc)
+9. H value
+10. Entropy
+11. Void Energy
+12. Kinetic Energy (Speed) distribution function

 ### F-D equation: capturing the conversion mechanism between DHE, Algorithmic Shaking and UE = DHE-AS equation + AS-UE energy: